alexanderbira/benchmark-specs/bc_tool/README.md

 At the core of the system is the `BoundaryConditionChecker` class, which orchestrates the process of finding BCs.
 It is provided with a specification file (JSON format), a strategy for generating candidate BCs, and a strategy for selecting goal sets.

 Current BC generation strategies:
 - `PatternBCCandidateGenerator`: Generates candidates based on patterns.
-Currently tests every conjunction input atoms in the form `F (conjunction of input atoms)`.
+By default tests every conjunction input atoms in the form `F (conjunction of input atoms)`.
 - `InterpolationBCCandidateGenerator`: Generates candidates from refinements obtained from interpolation.
 It needs a CSV file with refinement nodes.
 - `CustomBCCandidateGenerator`: User-defined candidates